 Another dramatic shot presents itself at the 10th hole, where the approach shot is to an infinity green with a back edge that appears to be bounded only by sky.
 A bunker behind the green will catch a shot that is slightly overcooked, but the visual prospect of that second shot can be daunting.

 The closing holes at Manele Golf Course provide a fitting denouement to your round.
-The 17th hole calls for another stout carry over a ravine; from the tips and gold tees, your drive will be sailing over water again.
+The 17th hole calls for another stout carry over a ravine; from the tips and the gold tees your drive will be sailing over water again.
 The second shot on 17 is downhill to a kidney bean-shaped green which is presented lengthwise to your shot, so accuracy is crucial.
 The closing hole gives the player a straightforward tee shot, just slightly uphill, to a generous and straight-running fairway, but take care with your approach shot—the green is well-guarded by bunkers.

 Reward yourself after your round with a snack or lunch at VIEWS, the outstanding restaurant in the Manele Bay clubhouse.
 The patio seating area overlooks the 18th green, but your attention is likely to be drawn to the views of Hulopo`e Bay and Pu`u Pehe Rock, or farther off, to the distant vistas of Kaho`olawe and the majestic peak of Maui’s Haleakela volcano.